| | |

 Lean into Pain

-I call this the absence of resistance, the opposite to tightening up, resisting, holding on and fighting.
+The absence of resistance is the opposite of tightening up when in pain, resisting, holding on and fighting.
 Letting go of pain can feel like giving up, whereas it is a process of radical acceptance, where you chose not to fight the pain, as the pain will be there whether you reject it or not.
 You can chose to relax in spite of pain and to release the hold it has on you.

 Healthy Distractions